 Jonas Paul Eyewear specializes in eyeglasses for children.
 Jonas Paul offers a home try on kit for kids’ eyeglasses that sends (an extremely generous) 7 child-sized framed to your door to try on at home.
 The company charges a nominal $1 fee to make sure you’re human (and to grab a credit card number from you in case you don’t return the frames), but otherwise shipping is free both ways.
 When you find a pair you like, the company will send a pair of new glasses to your door, which retail for $79-85 as of this writing (subject to additional lens upgrades).
 Check out their cute video on their website about ordering eyeglasses for kids.

 Alternatives to Home-Try-On Programs: These Eyeglass Companies offer Virtual Mirrors

 With glasses that begin at $6, EyeBuyDirect is one of the cheapest options to buy prescription eyeglasses online.
-(We’ve ordered multiple pairs from them ourselves.)
+(I have ordered multiple pairs from them myself.)
 While EyeBuyDirect doesn’t offer a home try-on option, they have a unique virtual try on program that uses your computer’s camera to fit glasses to your face virtually (tip: sit in a well-lit place where the light is behind the computer).
 They also offer a“14-Day Fit & Style guarantee,” which permits customers “to make an equal exchange or return with no questions asked.”
 Eyebuydirect also maintains a separate “365-Day Product Guarantee” that allows customers to request a one-time replacement pair within 12 months of purchase for a covered reason.
 I’ve utilized the 14-day no quibble guarantee before, and found their customer service was fast and friendly.

-Zenni Optical, which began out of a garage in in 2003 out of a garage in California, is one of our favorite affordable options for prescription eyeglasses.
+Zenni Optical, which began out of a garage in in 2003 out of a garage in California, is one of my favorite affordable options for prescription eyeglasses.
 They are super-affordable and offer over 1,600 of frame style and color combinations, which start at just $6.95 including single-vision lenses.
-While the company does not maintain a try-at-home option, they have a virtual mirror that you can try.
+While the company does not maintain a try-at-home option, Zenni has a virtual mirror that you can try.
 And with prices this affordable, if one pair of glasses doesn’t work out, it’s not a huge deal.

 Another option: Warby Parker

-Of course, you can also try Warby Parker’s home try-on program, which is constantly adding to its line of attractive eyeglasses and sunglasses, including with limited-edition offerings, which start at $95 including single-vision lenses.
-Their home try-on program lets you choose 5 frames for 5 days with free shipping.
+Warby Parker’s Home Try-On Program lets you choose 5 frames for 5 days with free shipping.
 You can also try on as many as you wish at their growing network of physical stores.

-* Browse our list of essential men's style books.
+* Browse my favorite men's style books.

-* Discover the best places to buy men's socks online.
+* Discover the best places to buy unique and colorful socks online.

-* Check out these gorgeous, affordable watches with numbers
+* Check out these gorgeous, affordable watches with numbers.

-* Score $20 off your first shirt at Proper Cloth, one of our favorite online custom shirtmakers.
+* Score $20 off your first shirt at Proper Cloth, one of my favorite online custom shirtmakers.